Turkish Riviera Blue Cruise Itinerary

 Anchor overnight in the beautiful cove of Aga Limani at the foot of mountains perfumed by pine, eucalyptus and wild rosemary.
 It is an inspirational setting for a late afternoon hike.

 Anchor in Ekincik.
 Join other visitors aboard small fishing boats that cruise to the delta of Dalaman River.
 Go for a swim at Caretta beach, a breading ground for loggerhead turtles.
 History enthusiasts will want to visit Kaunos Ruins and the town of Dalyan.

-Opt for a more energetic adventure.
+You can also opt for a more energetic adventure.
 Try rafting along the Dalaman River through steep gorges.
-Bounce along on a jeep safari.
+Or, bounce along on a jeep safari.
 Go forest mountain-biking or trekking.
 Splash for health at therapeutic mud baths and thermal springs with rejuvenating properties in Dalyan.

 Day 7: Cennet Island, Marmaris

 Cennet Island is actually Nimara Peninsula.
 It is located just across from Marmaris Bay and completely covered in pine forest.
 The trekking experience here is a must for nature lovers.
 It’s a lovely place for a swim and a snack.
 Try an Efes beer with a traditional meze (snack platter) at a beachfront café.
 The gulet shipyard is also an interesting place to see how these vessels are built.

 Turkey’s yachting capital is nestled in the corner of an attractive, sheltered bay.
 From the Marmaris Yacht Marina you’re just steps from the lively port city.
 The seafront promenade hosts miles of hotels, shops and restaurants.
 The bazaar is a tangle of treasures, trinkets and local fare.